 - The organizational structure is overly complex

-To look at your company operations or for legal representation in procurement fraud investigation and criminal defense cases, call the federal government contract lawyer John Scorsine at Watson & Associates, LLC for a FREE confidential consultation.
+To look at your company operations or for legal representation in procurement fraud investigation and federal criminal defense cases, call the federal government contract lawyer John Scorsine at Watson & Associates, LLC for a FREE confidential consultation.
 1-866-601-5518.